European court says Russia's Khodorkovsky case not political

 Both sides have three months to appeal the court's decision.

-(This story corrects after court withdrew its news release, removing quote from court in the fourth paragraph and replacing with extract from ruling)

-(Reporting by Gilbert Reilhac; Writing by John Irish; Editing by Mark John and Alison Williams)
+(Reporting By Gilbert Reilhac; writing by John Irish; editing by Mark John)

 KUALA LUMPUR Families of passengers on board missing Malaysia Airlines flight MH370 on Saturday launched a campaign to privately fund a search for the aircraft.